KMaitreya/PythonBasics/README.md

 PythonBasics-7 (Loops):
 This notebook contains the syntax of for and while loop as well as their examples.It also contains the syntax of nested loops.

+PythonBasics-8 (Try/Except):
+This notebook is dedicated to error handling.
+It contains explaination of try and except block.
+It has various types of except blocks.
+It also has dufferent types of errors.